 We protect displaced people and support them as they build a new future.
 We started our relief efforts after World War Two.
 Today, we work in both new and protracted crises across more than 40 countries.
 We specialise in six areas: food security, education, shelter, legal assistance, camp management, and water, sanitation and hygiene.

 We stand up for people forced to flee.
 NRC is a determined advocate for displaced people.
-When we witness injustices, we alert the world.
 We promote and defend displaced people's rights and dignity in local communities, with national governments and in the international arena.
 NRC’s Internal Displacement Monitoring Centre in Geneva is a global leader in monitoring, reporting on and advocating for people displaced within their own country.

-Around 5,000 men and women work for the Norwegian Refugee Council.
+Around 16,000 humanitarians work with the Norwegian Refugee Council.
 Most of us are hired locally to work in the field, and a small number are based at our head office in Oslo.
 Many of our colleagues were once themselves fleeing their homes.

-Today, a record 60 million people are fleeing war and persecution.
+Today, a record 100 million people are fleeing war and persecution.
 Not since World War Two have more people needed our help.
-The Norwegian Refugee Council assisted more than five million people worldwide in 2015, and with your support, we can help even more.
+The Norwegian Refugee Council assisted almost 10 million people worldwide in 2021, and with your support, we can help even more.